RazrFalcon/svgparser/README.md

  - Pretty fast.

 ### Limitations
  - All keywords must be lowercase.
-Case-insensitive parsing is not supported.
+Case-insensitive parsing is supported only for color names.
    Still, it's extremely rare.
  - The `<color>` followed by the `<icccolor>` is not supported.
 As the `<icccolor>` itself.
  - Only ENTITY objects are parsed from the DOCTYPE.
 Other ignored.